 That filter then will be added to the Node filters section.

 #1.3.
 The Output (report)

-Once you configure all the necessary things in the Variables and Tab Settings columns, the path analysis visualization will be visible.
+Once you configure all the necessary things in the Variables and Tab Settings columns, the path exploration visualization will be visible.
 Here you can do several things.

 Add new tabs if needed.
-Every tab can use a different analysis technique (exploration, funnel analysis, etc.).
+Every tab can use a different exploration technique (free form, funnel exploration, etc.).
 Also, duplicate and delete them by clicking the Triangle icon next to a tab name:

 Start over, undo, redo, share the report, download report:

 In fact, clicking Start over will unlock a long-requested feature, reverse pathing.
 In GA3, it was only possible to create flow reports from the beginning (e.g. when someone lands on the homepage).

 In GA4 path exploration, you can start from the end (e.g. when someone subscribes to your newsletter).
 Then you can see what events/pageviews occurred before a visitor subscribed.
 This can give you some hints and a better understanding of what happens.